 The Southeast ISB primarily treats the high explosive RDX and hexavalent chromium.
 This system has successfully treated high explosives and hexavalent chromium below safe levels at most downgradient wells.
 One downgradient well on the southwest end of the system does not demonstrate treatment.
 Pantex is investigating whether this well is hydraulically connected to the system or if treatment has not been effective in a portion of the system.
 Pantex has attempted to better distribute amendment by using diluted molasses as the amendment and increasing the volume injected in each well.
 Due to the decrease in water levels for the operation of the pump and treat system, this system is near the end of injections.
-One more injection event was completed in 2021 for this system and future injections will only be performed as indicated by monitoring data.
+An injection event was completed in 2022 for this system and future injections will only be performed as indicated by monitoring data.

 The Southeast ISB Extension primarily treats the high explosive RDX and 4-amino-2,6-dinitrotoluene (a breakdown of the high explosive TNT).
-The system was injected once in 2020, 2021 and 2022.
-Injections for the system are necessary every 6-9 months.
+The system was injected in 2020, 2021 and 2022.
+Injections for the system are necessary every 9 months.
 Treatment effects are beginning to be observed in downgradient wells.
 Treatment effects inside the ISB are have already been established.

 The Zone 11 ISB primarily treats the organic solvent trichloroethene (TCE) and perchlorate.
-The full system was injected once in 2021.
+The full system was injected once in 2022.
 This system has successfully treated perchlorate to safe levels and TCE has been greatly reduced and is meeting safe levels through most of the ISB.
 Other areas are expected to meet safe levels in a short time.
 While TCE levels are declining, the breakdown products of TCE are just beginning to show signs of treatment.

 The amendment strategy was changed in 2018 from emulsified soybean oil to a higher dosage of a more soluble carbon source (molasses) to provide better distribution of the amendment throughout the zone.
 It is expected that the change in amendment distribution will completely treat TCE and its breakdown products to safe drinking levels.
+Pantex added new wells in 2021 with closer spacing to allow for injection with emulsified vegetable oil, a longer lasting amendment.
+Those wells will only require reinjection every 3 to 5 years.

 To address HE contamination that moved onto a neighboring property, Pantex began installing an Offsite ISB system in 2020.
-This ISB is located to the southeast of Pantex-owned property, south of Highway 60, and currently consists of 20 active ISB injection wells and 11 active extraction wells.
-Installation of additional wells and infrastructure will continue thru 2023.
+This ISB is located to the southeast of Pantex-owned property, south of Highway 60, and as of 2023, consists of 62 ISB injection wells and 53 extraction wells.
+Installation of additional wells and infrastructure continued thru 2023.
 Based on the use of molasses, injections are planned every six months at differing parts of the system.
 Injection plans will follow the schedule that was designed using fate and transport modeling and optimization modeling.
 Initial construction began in 2020 and into 2021.
 Injections began in June 2021 and two more injections occurred in 2022.